JoshBarrette/hitsounds/README.md

 ### TODO

--   Make a generic accordion.
-There is too much copied code on the admin dashboard.
 -   Custom Select component.
 -   Add Button variants.
 -   PageSelector needs its own context.
 Passing like 4 things down through everything is not it.